smart-data-lake/smart-data-lake/docs/getting-started/part-2/environments.md

 For this create an environment file `envConfig/dev.conf` with the following content, if it doesn't yet exist:
 ```
 env {
+  catalog = null # no catalog needed for local execution
   database = default
   basePath = "./"
   basePathWithId = ${env.basePath}"~{id}"